Our open research policies

 Emerald journal double dipping policy

 A number of our individual journals serve niche communities and, therefore, publish low volumes of articles, making pure APCs an unsustainable business model.
-For this reason, for individual journals, if more than 5% of the articles or more than 3 articles (whichever is greater), are published as gold open access in a single journal volume, the list price for that title will be adjusted proportionately the following year (based on data from the previous three years).
+For this reason, for individual journals, the list price for that title will be adjusted proportionately the following year (based on data from the previous three years) if:

-If a journal approaches the 5% or more than 3 article threshold, if possible, the journal will publish more accepted articles from its backlog (articles which have been accepted by the journal, but are awaiting publication) to ensure that subscribers receive maximum value for the content they have subscribed to.
+If a journal approaches the above threshold, if possible, the journal will publish more accepted articles from its backlog (articles which have been accepted by the journal but are awaiting publication) to ensure that subscribers receive maximum value for the content they have subscribed to.

-We do allow articles that were previously published as subscription articles to be made Gold open access retrospectively under special circumstances.
-Find out more information on our retrospective policy.
+We allow articles that were previously published as subscription articles to be made gold open access retrospectively under special circumstances.
+Find out more in our open research FAQs.

 We offer both funded and unfunded authors routes to publish open access, including green and sponsored OA models.
 We continue to work with our stakeholders and communities to explore progressive solutions that deliver sustainable open access and support all disciplines.